 The rapid pace of technological advancement is having a profound effect on higher education and reshaping the ways in which students learn and in which universities deliver academic content.
 In response to this exciting, but challenging, educational environment a number of leading research universities have come together to form Unizin, an inter-university technology service that supports teaching and learning in the modern digital landscape.

 At its core, Unizin is a consortium of higher education institutions working to shape an efficient and effective destiny for today’s higher education learning environment.
-Unizin’s founding partners are Colorado State University, Indiana University, the University of Florida, the University of Michigan, Oregon State University, the University of Wisconsin-Madison, and the University of Minnesota, University of Iowa, Pennsylvania State University, and Ohio State University.
+Unizin’s founding members are Colorado State University, Indiana University, University of Florida, University of Michigan, Oregon State University, the University of Wisconsin-Madison, University of Minnesota, University of Iowa, Pennsylvania State University, and Ohio State University.

 Unizin has been created to help member universities and subscribers customize and unify a wide range of tools for online learning and digital course management.
 It will support services for educational content, software platforms, and analytics.